Richelle L. Winkler

 Associate Professor of Sociology and Demography, Social Sciences

 - BA, University of South Carolina, 1999

 The research projects I engage with tend to be either demographic in nature or to focus on community and environmental sociology or both.
 For example, my research team recently released a dataset of net migration by age, sex, race, and Hispanic origin for every county in the U.S. 2000-2010.
 The data can be downloaded from a public website that allows for interactive mapping and chart-making.
 See www.netmigration.wisc.edu.
-The data inform local and regional planning efforts and provide applied demographers with necessary data for generating small area population estimates and projections.
-Another demographic project I'm working on involves analyzing how numbers of hunters and anglers are changing over time and how they will change in the future with important implications for conservation policy.
+I'm currently analyzing these data to understand how net migration by age and race have contributed to racial segregation over time.
+Another demographic project involves analyzing how demographic patterns of hunters and anglers are changing over time and across space with important implications for conservation policy.

 Links of Interest

 Areas of Expertise

 - Rural Sociology

 - Community Engaged Scholarship